PhD Research Students

-Many real-world problems require an agent to achieve specific goals while interacting with other agents.
-It is common for agents to have limited knowledge regarding other agents' internal information while also not having predefined coordination protocols with other agents.
+Many real-world problems require an agent to achieve specific goals by interacting with other agents, without having predefined coordination protocols with other agents.
 Prior work on ad hoc teamwork focused on multi-agent systems in which the number of agents is assumed fixed.
-My project focuses using Graph Neural Networks to handle interaction data between varying number of agents.
-We explore the possibility of combining GNNs with Reinforcement Learning techniques to implement agents that can perform well in teams with changing number of agents.
+My project focuses on using Graph Neural Networks (GNNs) to handle interaction data between varying number of agents.
+We explore the possibility of combining GNNs with Reinforcement Learning techniques to implement agents that can perform well in teams with dynamic composition.

 Diploma in Electronic and Computer Engineering, Technical University of Crete, 2017

 Project: Coordinated Exploration in Multi-Agent Deep Reinforcement Learning